cwjohnston/ansible-playbook-sensu/README.md

 There is some really basic tests with the playbook.
 It just try to install a server with client, a server only, and a client only, on 3 VM:

     $ vagrant up

+To build the same configuration using Sensu Enterprise:

+    $ export SENSU_ENTERPRISE_USER="your username"
+    $ export SENSU_ENTERPRISE_PASSWORD="your password"
+    $ vagrant up

 The test depends on the following roles (that are already present in the